abusadeeq001/my-task/README.md

-# my-task
+# my deliverable
-my css task for the week
+introduction to css
+the is to learn and impliment about the selectors,properties and value the fresh page is index.html